darktasevski/CompSci/Math/factors_multiplies_patterns.md

 ### Greatest common factor (GCF)

-The greatest common factor, or GCF, is the greatest factor that divides two numbers.
+The greatest common factor, or GCF, is the greatest factor that divides two numbers, or to simplify, it's the biggest number that divides evenly into each number in a given set of numbers.

 To find the GCF of two numbers: